As many as 10 million children are exposed to domestic violence each year.

 • By the time a single child exposed to domestic violence reaches the age of 64, the average cost to the national economy over their lifetime will reach nearly $50,000 across healthcare, crime, and productivity.

-Already in 2020, the YWCA Kitsap County has provided safety planning, advocacy, case management, emergency shelter, permanent housing, criminal and civil justice court navigation, and prevention education and community outreach to 13,776 children and their families.
+In 2020, the YWCA Kitsap County has provided safety planning, advocacy, case management, emergency shelter, permanent housing, criminal and civil justice court navigation, and prevention education and community outreach to 13,776 children and their families.
 Our youth prevention work includes support groups for children ages 9 – 12 and youth ages 13 – 17, the T.E.A.R.
 (Teens Ending Abusive Relationships) peer-to-peer program empowering youth to learn and lead in prevention work,andtheIn Their Shoes simulation trainings.

 Click below to learn more about these prevention programs: